dalenewman/Cfg-NET/README.md

 collection of _servers_.  `Cfg` is the root, and it holds a list of
 `CfgServer`.
 Both `Cfg` and `CfgServer` inherit from `CfgNode`.
-Your configuration model must inherit from `CfgNode`.
+All parts of your model must inherit from `CfgNode`.

 ####The Cfg Attribute